walk in the word

 So what’s the key to remembering what is most important?
 The verses above illustrate God’s answer: the more integrated spiritual practices become in our daily lives, the less we have to worry about remembering them.
 If we settle for reading the Bible to our kids once a week, then we’re going to need more reminders.
 But if our lifestyle revolves around God’s Word, then each day will be filled with teachable moments.
 We can talk about His provision when we sit down to a meal.
 We can ask Him to guard our travels together and separately throughout the day.
 We can lead our children in talking to God about their day in prayer as they lie down, and we can be ready to thank the Lord for a new day when we arise.

 Remembering what’s most important starts with your own practice of regular exposure to God’s Word and intentional decisions to obey what you read.
-Those under your roof and others who are watching should know God is the central presence in your home.
-As you help them recognize the Lord and how much He cares about daily moments in their lives, you will remember just how much His guidance matters to you, too.
+As you help your family and those around you recognize the Lord and how much He cares about daily moments in their lives, you will remember just how much His guidance matters to you, too.

 Lord God, I want to love You with my whole heart, soul, and might.
 I want Your Word to be on my heart, and I want to teach it to my children.
 Forgive me for letting distractions keep me from my central love for You.
 Help me to remember You and talk about You and live for You—not empty, rote patterns but overflowing love for You in my conversations and my everyday life.
 I pray in the name of Jesus, who commanded me to remember (Luke 22:19), amen.